randerzander/RulesTopology/README.md

 Many rule systems try to maintain state across multiple events leading to resiliency and scaling problems.
 Instead, this topology takes the approach of building and distributing windows across worker-nodes, and requires rules to handle an atomic package of all relevant events themselves.

-**Note**: This topology uses a custom window implementation.
-Going forward, [Storm's out of the box windowing](http://storm.apache.org/releases/1.0.0/Windowing.html) should be used instead.
-It also uses a custom HDFSBolt to read rules from HDFS.
-For Storm .10+, use the [Apache HDFSSpout](https://github.com/apache/storm/tree/master/external/storm-hdfs) instead.

 For example, a keyed window is built from events in data/stream1.txt.

 After the initial events have loaded, the window has: